LBC Submissions of Records

 From time to time the LBRC will reserve the right to seek additional details of other records deemed exceptional by virtue of, for example, date, location, or number.
 For further information on the treatment of county rarities, please contact the county recorder.

-LBC Template: Twitter and Forum records have to be transferred to the LBC database, which takes a lot of time.
-Submitting records using the LBC Excel spreadsheet template saves a lot of that work.
+LBC Template: In the past we encouraged members to submit records using the LBC Excel spreadsheet template.
+Most members no longer use this system, but we still support it!
 You can either fill records into the spreadsheet yourself or export data into the spreadsheet from your recording software package and email it to info@lincsbirdclub.co.uk.
-Please contact the county recorder philhyde55@gmail.com for an up to date records template spreadsheet.
+Please contact the county recorder recorder_south@lincsbirdclub.co.uk for an up to date records template spreadsheet.

 About Us